joshua-repo/Archivist/README.md

 #### CENTRALIZE YOUR DIGITAL ASSETS.

-Archivist is an easy tool to help access all your digital assets.
+Archivist is an easy tool to help organizing all your digital assets.

 The software is under MIT license.